(800) 931-6557

 Health Insurance Expenses

 Health insurance is the largest expense that employers incur when hiring internally.
-On average employers pay approximately $6,000 annually for individual health insurance coverage or $17,500 annually for family health insurance coverage.
-This cost is the most salient reason for choosing to outsource finance and accounting functions.
+On average employers pay approximately $8,500 annually for individual health insurance coverage or $24,000 annually for family health insurance coverage, which represents a 20% increase over the last 5 years.
+This hefty cost is the most salient reason for choosing to outsource finance and accounting functions.

 Paid Time Off Expenses